Aksenratha/Aksenratha/README.md

 - 👋 Hi, I’m @Aksenratha
 - 👀 I’m interested in Mathematics
-- 🌱 I’m currently learning Mathematics Eduacation and Python
+- 🌱 I’m currently learning Mathematics Education and Python
 - 💞️ I’m looking to collaborate on Zoom
 - 📫 How to reach me using email aksenratha@gmail.com